Contractor Mortgages

 As a standard, most lenders will allow a maximum of 4-6 weeks of gaps in the 12 months preceding the application.
 However, some lenders are more flexible with gaps depending on their duration and cause.
 We’re often able to overcome gaps providing there is a strong track record of contracting and a new contract in place moving forward.

-Many large lenders have provisions in their lending criteria that allow contractors to apply for a mortgage based on their contract rate instead of their taxable earnings.
+Many large high street lenders have provisions in their lending criteria that allow contractors to apply for a mortgage based on their contract rate instead of their taxable earnings.
 This is true for many well-known high street banks.
 However, even though many lenders now offer mortgages to contractors, it can be challenging to navigate the process without assistance.
-This is why having a specialised broker can be invaluable.
+This is why having a specialised mortgage broker can be invaluable.
 Applying directly to the lender may result in an incorrect assessment of your income, which can limit your borrowing ability.
 This is mainly due to the lack of familiarity of high street bank advisers with contractor income, as they don’t have the same level of expertise as a specialist.

 Many contractors often ask whether they will be subjected to higher interest rates due to their short-term employment status.
 However, this assumption is incorrect as contractors have access to the same interest rates as anyone else, and their working pattern doesn’t affect this.
 However, it’s important to note that not all lenders offer mortgages based on the contract rate, which can reduce the available options for contractors.